Instructions for Preparing Your Budget

 Expenses that will not be reimbursed by the department

 Photocopying of journal articles will not be reimbursed, as those articles are available free-of-charge (to the student) in the library, on the electronic resources to which the College subscribes, or by ILL.
-Note that Senior Work Fund DOES reimburse photocopying, so if you anticipate needing to photocopy articles, please include that expense as part of your senior work fund budget.
+Note that SRPS DOES reimburse photocopying (with receipts) so if you are applying for SRPS funding, you may include photocopying costs.

 Long-distance phone calls that are not directly related to the research (for example, calls about future employment doing research similar to thesis/independent study research) will not be reimbursed.